UBC-MDS/-DSCI_524_team_Cauchy_Kmeans_R/README.md

 ### Milestone 2 README

-This package will include python packages that implement k-means clustering from scratch.
+This package will include R packages that implement k-means clustering from scratch.
 This will work on any dataset with valid numerical features, and includes fit, predict, and cluster\_summary functions, as well as as elbow and silhouette methods for hyperparameter